aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 Area of Effect Increased/Decreased.
 Spells that have an area of effect called out in feet or yards have this amount modified according to the table for duration.
 Ex.
 The web spell creates a 10’ cube of sticky material.
 If this spell is cast in a location where the area of effect is increased by 50% it would fill a 15’ cube.

 Variables Increased/Decreased.
-Increase or decrease all of the variables of a spell by one die category (1-3), two categories (4-5), or three categories (6), not to go below 1d4.
+Increase or decrease all of the variables of a spell by one die category (1-3), two categories (4-5), or three categories (6), not to go below `dice: 1d4`.

 Ex.
-A cleric casting cure light wounds in an area that increases by one die category would roll 1d8 instead of 1d6.
+A cleric casting cure light wounds in an area that increases by one die category would roll `dice: 1d8` instead of `dice: 1d6`.

 Ex.
-A magic-user casting mirror image summons 1d6 illusory duplicates instead of 1d4.
+A magic-user casting mirror image summons `dice: 1d6` illusory duplicates instead of `dice: 1d4`.

 Variables Maximized/Minimized.
 Spells that have a variable effect have their results maximized or minimized.
 A fireball, therefore, does either 1 hp of damage per die or 6 hp per die.